cariad-tech/fep3_sdk/doc/input/participant/component_clock_service.rst

 --------------------

 This clock will drive the time in logical time steps in resolution of the property :c:macro:`FEP3_CLOCK_SERVICE_CLOCK_SIM_TIME_STEP_SIZE`.
-If you for example set the property to the value *5000000 ns* the clock will set the time steps *0 ns, 5000000 ns, 10000000 ns* and so on.
+If for example the property is set to the value *5000000 ns* the clock will set the time steps *0 ns, 5000000 ns, 10000000 ns* and so on.
 The clock will try to set the time steps according to the clock of the operating system.
 So the difference between the step at time *0* and *5000000* should actually be 5000000 ns.

 As the clock :ref:`label_clock_implementation_local_system_simtime` is a discrete clock, for every new time step all :ref:`label_clock_service_event_sink` s will be called synchronously.